ERDDAP/erddap.github.io/src/pages/index.md

 ERDDAP™ is a [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software), all-Java (servlet), web application that runs in a web application server (for example, Tomcat (recommended), or Jetty (it works, but we don't support it)).
 This web page is mostly for people ("ERDDAP™ administrators") who want to set up their own ERDDAP™ installation at their own website.

+To get started with an installation read [the deploy install guide](/docs/server-admin/deploy-install).

 ### Why use ERDDAP™ to distribute your data? {#why-use-erddap-to-distribute-your-data}

 Because the small effort to set up ERDDAP™ brings many benefits.